Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 Examples here should be declarative enough that knowledge of the RTL APIs being used isn't required.
 That being said, understanding the philosophy and the options would be beneficial.
 Below is a list of documentation that is relevant to this aspect of the migration.

 Both Dart and JS docs are referenced underneath the specific APIs.
 The Dart version should be the source of truth for usage, as even though an attempt was made to match the JS API's 1 to 1, there are some differences.
-However, the Dart APIs often link to the JS docs for supplemental information.
+The Dart APIs often link to the JS docs for supplemental information, which is why they are also referenced here.

 - [User Actions Philosophy]
 - UserEvent APIs